 The literacy work is reinforced by the expansive modern library with comfortable seating and lounge areas, the Oxbridge Study area – aimed at readers wanting a more traditional library study area – and an array of books with a ratio of 63 books for each child.

 Enrichment activities will also be strengthened with the opening of the Secondary School and directed towards the needs of older students.
 Enrichment Opportunities will focus around the areas of Creativity, Performance, Citizenship, and Sports and Physical activities.
-They will include Outdoor Education, the Duke of Edinburgh International Award programme (to be offered from September 2021), an Entrepreneurship programme, STEAM Programmes, Vocational Counselling, Internship offers across companies in a variety of industries throughout Dubai, and links with and summer excursions to international Universities.
+They will include Outdoor Education, the Duke of Edinburgh International Award programme (to be offered from September 2021), an Entrepreneurship programme, STREAM Programmes, Vocational Counselling, Internship offers across companies in a variety of industries throughout Dubai, and links with and summer excursions to international Universities.

 Current Primary school extra curricular activities feature a wide range of sports including basketball, football, dodgeball, gymnastics, dance, ballet, martial arts, rugby skills, tennis skills and yoga.
 In addition non physical extra curriculum activities include reading to dogs, Disney film making, Islamic art, wacky science, Junior MBA, Choir and reading club.
 The school also offers a music academy where students can learn to play guitar, piano, violin, cello, drums and have one to one singing lessons.

 Close to 10% of students had additional learning needs and were supported by a specialist SEN team at the time of the school's BSO inspection in June 2021 with a further similar number receiving support as English Language learners.